starikovskaya/homepage/_pages/parse.md

 ---
 layout: archive
-title: "PARSe"
+title: "Approximation and Randomised String Processing"
 permalink: /parse/
 author_profile: true
 ---

-#Approximation and Randomised String Processing
 (PARSe, ANR-20-CE48-0001)

 In this project we aim to study the foundations of processing large-scale, noisy string data.
 Our goal is to understand the limit of